wryvrrrn/splatprint/README.md

     The repair macro will also take a screenshot and press - to save after printing.

 ## Why img3splat?
-img3splat is designed for higher reliability when printing complex posts, minimizing the need for manual touchups in the case of dropped inputs.
+img3splat is designed for higher reliability when printing complex posts, minimizing the need for manual touchups.

 - If using fast mode (default), img3splat scans the contents of each column to minimize the amount of inputs used when printing.
 To reduce the effects of dropped inputs, if the last pixel in a column is located at the top or bottom of the canvas, it also sends extra up/down inputs to ensure the cursor is at the proper location.
 - If using cautious mode, printing in full columns rather than full rows reduces the area of effect of dropped inputs.
 Cautious mode still skips empty columns, reduced print times somewhat on unstable connections. (**maybe rephrase this?**)